davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 on Windows, it's probably a good idea to try both and measure the warm build time to see what combination has the best effect.

+One downside of no debug info is that your backtraces will only have function names, with no line numbers.
+Personally, I don't mind this and despite having `debug=0` in my profile for a long time, didn't even notice until matthieum (on Reddit) pointed it out.
+Note that you'll still get the line number where the panic occurred, just not line numbers for the functions that called it.
+I find this to be an acceptable trade-off for faster warm builds.

 If you do need debug info, setting `split-debuginfo="unpacked"` isn't quite as fast as no debug info, but it's a lot faster than actually linking the debug info.
 Thanks VorpalWay on Reddit for suggesting this option.
 Note however that this is already the default on Mac and it isn't supported